daalgi/my-site/posts/001/post.md

 The total length of the bridge was 165.5 m and a main span of 130 m.
 After evaluating the most feasable structural systems, a 2-span cable-stayed bridge with one tower was chosen as the most suitable solution.

 When I started to dig into the structural system of the cable-stayed bridges I found that there were several key parameters influencing its global behaviour.
-Although in the specialized literature you could find recommendations for the design of this type of structures, normally they refer to bridges with two towers.
-So instead of trying to extrapolate those recommendations, which by the way would have saved me quite a few months of work, and given that I enjoy the process of solving problems and building tools to do it, I chose to perform multiple parametric studies and find some rules that would help me to decide the what an appropriate final design would be.
+Although in the specialized literature you could find recommendations for the design of this type of structures, normally they refered to bridges with two towers.
+So instead of extrapolating those recommendations, which by the way would have saved me quite a few months of work, and given that I enjoy the process of solving problems and building tools to do it, I chose to perform multiple parametric studies and find some rules that would help me to decide the what an appropriate final design would be.

+It's important to mention that I self-developed all the tools used for the verification of the structural safety of the bridge.
+Well, all but the finite element software (that it'd have been a bit too much).

 ## Global system